Sujayv1/Intel-Product-Sentimental-analysis-2024/README.md

 intel - supervised approach - RANDOMFOREST APPROACH Untrained(optional) - unsupervised approach - KMEANS APPROACH
+Dataset file : data.csv

 Ensure you have the following Python packages installed: pandas scikit-learn seaborn

-You can install the required packages using pip: pip install pandas scikit-learn Dataset
+Install the libraries using the commands : pip install pandas scikit-learn seaborn
-The dataset sentimental_analysis_updated.csv should be placed in the #YOUR_PATH.
-It contains two columns:

 reviews.text_reduce: The text of the reviews.
 label: The actual sentiment label of each review.